Think Like a Marketer: Engaging Employees in Learning and Development

 According to LinkedIn’s 2020 Workplace Learning Report, 36% of talent developers said their biggest challenge was increasing employee engagement in learning.

-The problem is clear: employees aren’t as engaged as you would like them to be in professional training and workplace learning programs.
+The problem is apparent: employees aren’t as engaged as you would like them to be in professional training and workplace learning programs.
 But what’s the solution?
 Many experts recommend promoting a course or learning program by thinking like a marketer.
-Whether you do this on your own or in collaboration with your marketing department, enticing employees requires a strong internal communications strategy.
+Enticing employees requires a solid internal communications strategy, whether you do this on your own or in collaboration with your marketing department.

-For starters, there seems to be a communication and engagement gap between employees and training.
-Most employees report that they’re eager to learn; in fact, 42% of employees say that they [is this correct?] leave an organization due to the lack of learning opportunities, according to a Deloitte survey.
-At the same time, in a different survey, 61% of L&D professionals said they lack a clear communications policy for creating an aspirational reason for learners to take training.
+There seems to be a communication and engagement gap between employees and training.
+Most employees report that they’re eager to learn; in fact, 42% of employees say that they [is this correct?]
+According to a Deloitte survey, leave an organization due to the lack of learning opportunities.
+At the same time, in a different study, 61% of L&D professionals said they lack a clear communications policy for creating an aspirational reason for learners to take training.

 L&D Marketing Tips